 1. Hotel Albemarle

-Hotel Albemarle is a small boutique hotel that’s just steps away from the beach.
+Hotel Albemarle is a small boutique hotel that is steps away from the beach.

 I was able to book an ocean view room.
 It was spectacular to wake up and look out across the ocean.
 At night, the waves lulled me to sleep.

-The hotel’s accomodations were all quite good.
+The hotel’s accommodations were all quite good.
 Breakfast was available every morning.